 1 Disclosure n/a Officer's Remuneration (note 9) Two amendments identified to the disclosure notes: • Over £50k table: 125,000-£129,999 from 3 to 4 and £130,000-£134,999 from 1 to 0 • Senior employees table: the pension for one of the Executive Directors should be £34,007 not £31,338.
 2 Disclosure 221 Audit Fee (note 10) The fee for non-audit work totalling £13k was omitted from the note.
-3 Disclosure 1,711,245 Unusable Reserves - Capital Adjustment Account (CAA) (note 26) A long term debtor written off in the year was incorrectly classified within the CAA note.
+3 Disclosure n/a Financial Instruments (note 18) The 2015/16 comparator figures for 'loans and receivables' were incorrectly disclosed.
+These should state: long term £17,394k and short term £337,011k.
+4 Disclosure 1,711,245 Unusable Reserves - Capital Adjustment Account (CAA) (note 26) A long term debtor written off in the year was incorrectly classified within the CAA note.
 Disclosure amendment from 'Capital expenditure charged against the GF and HRA balances' to 'Charges for depreciation and impairment of non-current assets' of £1,938k.
-4 Disclosure 5,964 Unusable Reserves - Collection Fund Adjustment Account (note 26) An amendment of £12k is required for council tax and £(47,555)k for NNDR.
+5 Disclosure 5,964 Unusable Reserves - Collection Fund Adjustment Account (note 26) An amendment of £12k is required for council tax and £(47,555)k for NNDR.
 Note that these are disclosure only as the ledger & total unusable reserves figures show the correct amount.
-5 Disclosure n/a Various A small number of casting and consistency amendments have been made to the draft accounts.
+6 Disclosure n/a Various A small number of casting and consistency amendments have been made to the draft accounts.
 These are all of clearly trivial nature so have not been reported individually.